edpavanelli/commerce-purchase/purchase-management/README.md

 This project has a **Mock Audit** simulation.

-Every time a purchase is stored in the database, a (mock) Kafka event runs asynchrony to the Audit Service audit the purchase.
+Every time a purchase is stored in the database, a (mock) Kafka event runs asynchronously to allow the Audit Service to audit the purchase.
 (the request publish is just a log line)

 The Audit logic is placed in